Automattic/jetpack/readme.txt

 * Release date: April 4th, 2017
 * Release post: http://wp.me/p1moTy-4gA

-**Enhancements**

-* Admin Interface: continued improvements to the admin interface to make it easier to navigate the list of Jetpack options and create a unified experience with the WordPress.com dashboard. #5461
+**Major Enhancements**

+* Easier to navigate Jetpack's feature settings in your dashboard and WordPress.com.
-* WordPress.com Toolbar: add a new Admin bar providing quick access to the WordPress.com site management interface, right from your self-hosted site's dashboard. #6413
+* New WordPress.com Toolbar provides quick access to site management, stats, and other services.

-* Admin Page: change wording in Stats dashboard to avoid confusion. #6710
+* New MailChimp Subscribe Popup widget.
+* Sitemaps is faster and now supports sites with a very large amount of posts.
-* Contact Form: add a plain-text alternative to outbound messages. #6671
+* Contact Form now has a plain-text alternative and better avoids spam filters.
-* Contact Form: wrap mail messages in HTML tags to avoid spam filters. #6658
-* Debug: include more information in the built-in contact form to help prioritizing your requests for support. #6705
-* Featured Content: change wording in options to avoid confusion. #6684
+* Debug form includes extra information to better prioritize your support requests.
+* Photon now also works in wp-admin and supports bbPress topics and replies.

+**Slightly Less Exciting Enhancements:**

+* Improved previously confusing wording in Stats dashboard, and Featured Content options.
+* Added Apple/iCloud Keynote provider to oEmbed.
-* Infinite Scroll: change button text on taxonomy page. #6584
-* Infinite Scroll: add a new filter to short-circuit the `is_last_batch()` method. #6731
+* Changed Infinite Scroll button text on taxonomy page and added a new filter to short-circuit the `is_last_batch()` method.
-* Internationalization: remove custom Slovakian language files and rely on WordPress.org's language packs instead.
-Kudos to the Slovakian translation team! #6777
-* Internationalization: update custom language packs for multiple languages. #6816
-* oEmbed: add Apple/iCloud Keynote provider. #6790
-* Open Graph: make sure transients are used to save image IDs. #6632
+* Open Graph now uses transients to save image IDs.
-* Photon: add new filter to allow running Photon in wp-admin as well. #6702
-* Photon: use Photon for all images in bbPress topics and replies. #6802
-* Widgets: allow the use of full URLs in the Social Media Icons widget. #6508
+* You can now use full URLs in the Social Media Icons widget.
-* Widgets: allow links to open in a new window when adding custom links in the Milestone widget. #6778
+* Milestone widget now allows custom links to open in a new window.
-* Sync: synchronize the `sync_via_cron` setting as well. #6477
-* VideoPress: ensure VideoPress videos can be used as header video in themes that support it, like Twenty Seventeen. #6590
+* VideoPress videos can be used as headers in themes that support it, like Twenty Seventeen.
-* WordPress.com REST API: return plan data from WordPress.com directly. #6249
-* Widgets: extract timezone offset method from Upcoming Events Widget so it can be used by other features as well. #6721
+* Extracted the timezone offset method from the Upcoming Events widget so it can be used by other features.
-* Widgets: add MailChimp Subscribe Popup widget. #6344

 **Performance Improvements**

-* Update process: retain hashes for current and current-1 versions to mitigate database load during update on large sites which have multiple web servers. #6637
+* Database load is reduced during updates on large sites with multiple servers by retaining hashes for current and current-1 versions.
-* Multisite: store the `jetpack_file_data` option in the `wp_sitemeta` table in multisite networks, to save disk storage on very large multisite networks. #5763
+* Disk storage is reduced on large multisite networks by storing the `jetpack_file_data` option in the `wp_sitemeta` table.
-* Sitemaps: improve performance and support sites with a very large amount of posts. #5503

-**Accessibility**
+* Jetpack plan data now uses the WordPress.com REST API.
+* Slovakian language files now rely on WordPress.org's language packs.

+**Accessibility Improvements**

-* Content Options: Improve post details clipping. #6582
+* Improved post details clipping for better screen reader support.

-**Security**
+* Updated custom language packs for multiple languages.

+**Security Improvements**

-* Avoid path disclosure in PHP error messages via cookies. #6572
+* We now avoid path disclosure via cookies in PHP error messages.

-**Improved Compatibility**
+**Compatibility Improvements**

-* General: remove deprecated functions, `get_theme` & `get_current_theme`. #6775
+* Removed deprecated functions `get_theme` and `get_current_theme`.
-* Publicize: make sure posts posted programmatically via plugins like WP Recipe Maker can be publicized. #6542
-* Publicize: remove the "Head, Footer and Post Injections" plugin from the list of conflicting plugins. #6611
+* Publicize now works with third-party plugins like WP Recipe Maker and no longer conflicts with the "Head, Footer and Post Injections" plugin.
-* Sync: better support for WooCommerce data sync and backup. #6478
+* Better support for WooCommerce data sync and backup.
-* Sync: synchronize user's chosen language if it is different from the site language. #6053
-* Sync: support WP Super Cache globals and constants for a better interaction with WP Super Cache from WordPress.com. #6482
-* Sync: allow editing synchronization settings from the WordPress.com REST API to allow support to help troubleshoot sync issues. #6639
+* We now also sync the `sync_via_cron` setting, the user's chosen language, and WP Super Cache's globals and constants.
-* Sync: stop syncing post types from the WordPress Automatic Plugin and RSS AutoPilot to avoid synchronization issues. #6711
+* We no longer sync post types from the WordPress Automatic Plugin and RSS AutoPilot to avoid synchronization issues.
+* Sync settings can now be edited from the WordPress.com REST API to better troubleshoot sync issues.

 **Bug Fixes**

-* Admin Page: make sure Gravatar is always displayed in Settings. #6555
+* Gravatar is always displayed in Settings.
-* Admin Page: always use relative links for submenu items to account for servers with specific restrictions. #6529
+* Submenu items always use relative links.
-* Contact Form: avoid PHP notices when using the form in a Text widget. #6606
+* Contact Form avoids PHP notices when using the form in a Text widget.
-* Content Options: Fix single characters word count excerpt issue on sites with multibyte languages. #6566
+* Content Options now correctly displays single characters word count on sites with multibyte languages.
-* Internationalization: fix administrator area translations for several languages. #6805
+* Administrator area translations fixed for several languages.
-* Internationalization: add proper support for Formal/Informal translation versions for languages that support them.
+* Added proper support for Formal/Informal translation versions for languages that support them.
-* Open Graph: make sure Site Icons are used as fallback Open Graph Image tags. #6632
+* Site Icons are always used as fallback Open Graph Image tags.
-* Protect: remove port number when server returns a port alongside each stored IP address. #6755
+* Protect removes port number when server returns a port alongside a stored IP address.
-* Related Posts: ensure that more than 1,024 posts can be excluded from Related Posts thanks to filters. #6707
+* Filters ensure that more than 1,024 posts can be excluded from Related Posts.
-* Subscriptions: show the correct notification in the subscription form when the email is already subscribed. #6603
+* When the email is already subscribed we now show the correct notification in the subscription form.
-* Sharing: avoid syntax errors due to unexpected characters in the from name when using the Email sharing button. #6769
+* When using the Email sharing button, we now avoid syntax errors due to unexpected characters in the from name.
-* Sync: remove deprecated `jetpack_publicize_post` action. #6567
+* Remove deprecated `jetpack_publicize_post` action.
-* Sync: make sure it is possible to retrieve synchronization options from the WordPress.com REST API. #6789
-* VideoPress: avoid PHP Notices when fetching information about a video. #6527
+* VideoPress now avoids PHP Notices when fetching video information.
-* Widgets: update Instagram base URL to use www in the Social Media Icons Widget. #6635
+* Instagram base URL now uses `www` in the Social Media Icons widget.
-* Widgets: escape all values entered in Facebook Page Plugin Widget settings. #6721
+* All values entered in Facebook Page Plugin widget settings are now escaped.
-* Widget Visibility: avoid memory issues on sites with a lot of registered users. #6699
+* Widget Visibility now avoids memory issues on sites with a lot of registered users.

 = 4.7.1 =